George Barnard (cricketer): Cricket

-Both of Barnard's first-class cricket matches were played for Cambridge University against the Cambridge Town Club, the first in 1825 and the second in 1826.
+Both of Barnard's important cricket matches were played for Cambridge University against the Cambridge Town Club, the first in 1825 and the second in 1826.
 He scored a total of 77 runs with a highest score of 51.
-He played other matches for the university against Bury St Edmunds, at the time a strong side, and is known to have played for a side organised by William Deedes at Sevenoaks Vine in 1823.
+He played other matches for the university against Bury St Edmunds, at the time a strong team, and is known to have played for a team organised by William Deedes at Sevenoaks Vine in 1823.

-Two of Barnard's brothers also played first-class cricket.
-Henry Watson Barnard, who was a clergyman, played in five first-class matches between 1815 and 1823 and John Barnard played 18 matches between 1815 and 1830 and was President of MCC in 1829.
-(Note: Barnard's oldest brother Charles is not known to have played cricket.
+Two of Barnard's brothers also played important cricket.
+Henry Watson Barnard, who was a clergyman, played in five important matches between 1815 and 1823 and John Barnard played 18 matches between 1815 and 1830 and was President of Marylebone Cricket Club (MCC) in 1829.
+(Note: Barnard's oldest brother Charles is not known to have played.
 He lived between 1790 and 1878 and after attending Eton and St John's, Cambridge was the British Chargé d'affaires at Coburg from 1842.)
 All three of his brothers also attended Cambridge, Charles and Henry attending St John's College, whilst John was a Fellow at King's from 1817 until his death in 1878.